 And Owensboro Health and the community have a lot to offer, Dr. Tabb said.

 “There’s the revival of the waterfront, and it being a nice-sized town.
 The people are very nice, very friendly,” Dr. Tabb said.

-Dr. Thomas Tabb is a board certified with Owensboro Health’s One Health medical group.
-For more information or to request an appointment with a Dr. Thomas Tabb, call 844-44-MY-ONE (844-446-9663).
+Dr. Thomas Tabb is a board certified with Owensboro Health Medical Group.
+Request an appointment with a Dr. Thomas Tabb.